vmware-tanzu/tanzu-dev-portal/content/team/alice-wasko/_index.md

 ---

 <!-- markdownlint-disable MD041-->

-Alice Wasko is a software engineer at [Ambassador Labs](https://www.getambassador.io/) and a maintainer for [Emissary-ingress](https://github.com/emissary-ingress/emissary).
+Alice Wasko is a maintainer of the [Emissary-ingress](https://github.com/emissary-ingress/emissary) incubating CNCF project and Envoy Gateway.
+Her technical expertise focuses on API Gateway development, Kubernetes networking, and developer/operator experience.
+Alice is a Go enthusiast and is currently working as a software engineer at [Ambassador Labs](https://www.getambassador.io/)

 <!--more-->